 AMERICORPS OPPORTUNITIES (ages 18-25)

-Based in Grand Rapids, Minn., the Field Specialist provides training, education and leadership to corpsmembers, ensuring projects are done in an efficient, safe and consistent manner.
+Field Specialists provide training, education and leadership to corpsmembers, ensuring projects are done in an efficient, safe and consistent manner.

 SUMMER (MAY-AUGUST) POSITIONS

 I Can Paddle!
 Crew Members and Leaders

 I Can!
 Youth Outdoors Members and Leaders serve alongside the Minnesota Department of Natural Resources teaching families canoe/kayak paddling skills and educating the public about local ecology and natural resources.

 I Can Camp!
 Crew Members and Leaders

 I Can!
 Youth Outdoors Members and Leaders serve alongside the Minnesota Department of Natural Resources teaching families camping skills and educating the public about local ecology and natural resources.

 Iowa Trails Corps Crew Member/Leader

 These members participate in on-the-job training to learn natural resources management skills and put those skills into practice enhancing, restoring and improving Iowa’s regional destination trails.